 Notices to SELLER shall be sent to:

+John C. Llodra

+Manager, East Power Trading

+Enron Power Marketing, Inc.

+82 Smith Street

+Groton, MA 01450

+978-449-9936 (phone)

+978-449-9937 (fax)

+with a copy to:

+Enron Power Marketing, Inc.

+P.O.
+Box 4428

+Houston, Texas 77210-4428

+Attn: Power Contract Documentation Manager

+713-646-2443 (fax)

 18.3 Governing Law and Venue.
 All disputes arising out of the performance or non-performance under this Agreement shall be construed in accordance with the laws of the State of New Hampshire, notwithstanding any laws requiring the application of the laws of another state.

+18.4 Indemnification.
+Each Party shall at all times indemnify, defend, and save harmless the other Party from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demands, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, on its side of the Delivery Point(s), in any manner directly or indirectly arising out of or resulting from, connected with or growing out of the performance or non-performance of this Agreement.

+18.5 Netting/Setoff.
+If Buyer and Seller are each required to pay an amount in the same month, then such amounts with respect to each Party shall be aggregated and the Parties shall discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed.
+Each Party reserves to itself all rights, setoffs, counterclaims and other remedies and defenses consistent with Section 5 (to the extent not expressly herein waived or denied) which such Party has or may be entitled to arising from or out of this Agreement.
+All outstanding Transactions and the obligations to make payment in connection therewith or under this Agreement or any other agreement between the Parties may be offset against each other, set off or recouped therefrom.

-18.4 Headings Not to Affect Meaning.
+18.6 Headings Not to Affect Meaning.
 The descriptive headings used for the various Articles and sections herein have been inserted for convenience and reference only and shall in no way affect the meaning or interpretation, or modify or restrict any of the terms and provisions hereof.

-18.5 No Consent to Violation of Law.
+18.7 No Consent to Violation of Law.
 Nothing contained herein shall be construed to constitute consent or acquiescence by either Party to any action of the other Party which violates the laws of the United States as those provisions may be amended, supplemented or superseded, or which violates any other law or regulation, or any order, judgment or decree of any court or governmental authority of competent jurisdiction.